Dave Leworthy: Career

 In January 1997 Leworthy moved to fellow Football Conference side Rushden & Diamonds for a fee of £15,000, and his goals in the final 4 months of the season, including a debut goal against his former club Farnborough Town, helped ease the club away from the relegation zone and into a midtable finish.
 However, his stay at Rushden didn't last long, and at the end of the season he moved to South-West London club Kingstonian for a club record fee of £18,000.
 Leworthy was part of the Kingstonian side that celebrated two consecutive FA Trophy wins at Wembley Stadium in 1999 and 2000.

 Leworthy's career began to draw to a close with a period at Conference South club Havant & Waterlooville that included a spell as manager.

 Leworthy came out of retirement in 2006 for a brief second spell at Kingstonian.
 He was named manager of Banstead Athletic of the Combined Counties League Premier Division in December 2007.
 He left Banstead in October 2008 and became joint manager of Croydon alongside Peter Thomas in November.
 Peter Thomas left the club in January the following year.

+Whilst at Dover Athletic in the Mid 1990s, Leworthy was selected for the England C Squad (Non League), and represented England at Elgin City FC in the North of Scotland against the Scottish Highland Football League.

 Leworthy is now long retired from the game but still supports his hometown club Portsmouth.